Duration: Monday – Tuesday – Friday (Minimum 4 people required to operate tour, may be from different groups)

-Payment: On-line reservations can be made or via phone using a credit or debit card(a processing fee 3% for all credit cards).
+Payment: On-line reservations can be made or via phone using a credit or debit card.
 Payment will be processed immediately to secure your reservation.
 Payment on day of pick up will not guarantee your reservation.
-Cash payments are accepted at time of tour.

 Reservations: All reservations are final at time of booking.
 We recommend two weeks in advance for reservations especially during our high volume seasons.
 Walk-ins please call to confirm departure and availability.

 Cancellation Policy: If you cancel at least 7 day(s) in advance of the scheduled departure, there is no cancellation fee.

 If you cancel between 3 and 6 day(s) in advance of the scheduled departure, there is a 50 percent cancellation fee.

 If you cancel within 2 day(s) of the scheduled departure, there is a 100 percent cancellation fee.

 I. Other Entities – AHWT will not be held responsible cancelations, changes to services/fees/price, conduct, of quality of goods and services for entities that operate under any name other than America’s Hub World Tours including, but not limited to: vendors, tour operators, vineyards and wineries, event staff, hotels, transportation companies, restaurants and entertainers.

 II.
 Weather – Unless otherwise noted and specified all services are planned to operate regardless of weather.
 In the event of an “Act of God” and weather presents a safety issue AHWT will offer other suggested tours to consider.
 There will be no reimbursements, full or partial, for inclement weather experienced during any service provided.
 It is the responsibility of the guests to be prepared for predicted weather and dress accordingly.